HarmGriffioen/stenographer/DESIGN.md

 process packet information.
 It also has a smaller attack surface, especially when bound to localhost.
 Our major attack vector in `stenographer` is queries coming in over TLS.
-However, TLS certificate handling is all done with the Go standard library (which we trust prett well ;), so our code only ever touches queries that come from a user in the `stenographer` group.
+However, TLS certificate handling is all done with the Go standard library (which we trust pretty well ;), so our code only ever touches queries that come from a user in the `stenographer` group.
 Since we run it as user `stenographer`, if someone in the `stenographer` group does achieve a shell, they'll be able to... read packets.
 The big concern here is that they'll